This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 - Try adding toasted walnuts or pine nuts.

-- Sprinkle with crumbled blue cheese.
+- Sprinkle with crumbled feta or blue cheese.

 - Add lemon slices.